ashwin21rao/Concurrency/README.md

 # Concurrency

 - Simulation of real-world scenarios (Vaccination Drive, Music Festival) using threads and concurrency in C.
-- Uses mutexes, condition variables and semaphores for thread synchronization.
+- Mutexes, condition variables and semaphores have been used for thread synchronization.
 - Description of questions are in [Questions.pdf](Questions.pdf)